07 Dec Enjoy The Good That Lasts

 As you see what lasts, take a few moments to get a sense of its still-being-here-for-you-ness, its reliability, and trustworthiness.
 Allow a natural sense of reassurance, perhaps relief, to emerge.
 Perhaps a calming, a relaxing, a sense of the security of those things that are stable.
 Notice anxious doubts if they come up, and let them change and pass away, knowing that the future will be whatever it is, but meanwhile, whatever good that is true is really actually true right now.

 Consider people in your life and the good that’s lasting there.
 Friendships, goodwill toward you, your own love for others.
-It’s ongoing, persistent, factual.
+It’s ongoing, persistent, and factual.
 Especially if you tend toward feeling insecure in relationships, keep returning to the sense of real caring stably flowing toward you while your own compassion, kindness, and basic decency keep extending out to others.
-Take in the good of this security of wholesome relatedness, receiving it into yourself like a warm soothing balm.
+Take in the good of this security of wholesome relatedness, receiving it into yourself like a warm, soothing balm.

 Consider the good in your past.
 It will always have been good, even if it is here no longer.
 Your own accomplishments, personal disasters avoided, crazy good fun times with friends, the ripples of your own sincere efforts, large and small – nothing at all can ever erase what actually happened.

 How about the durable good inside you?
 Talents and skills, moral values, neat quirks, so much knowledge: it’s all real.
 Enjoy the felt recognition of it, like savoring the sight of beautiful art and jewels in your own personal treasure chest.

 Still, life will keep going in one form or another as long as the Earth keeps going (which should be at least a few more billion years, until our sun gradually expands and BECOMES a red giant, swallowing up Mercury, Venus, and us – but that’s a while from now).